Palek and Missouri State host Lindenwood - WTOP News

 Springfield, Missouri; Tuesday, 3 p.m.
 EST

-BOTTOM LINE: Missouri State plays Lindenwood after Keith Palek III scored 27 points in Missouri State’s 63-62 win over the Oral Roberts Golden Eagles.
+BOTTOM LINE: Missouri State hosts Lindenwood after Keith Palek III scored 27 points in Missouri State’s 63-62 victory against the Oral Roberts Golden Eagles.

 The Bears are 5-2 in home games.
-Missouri State has a 1-1 record in one-possession games.
+Missouri State is seventh in the CUSA scoring 74.9 points while shooting 45.0% from the field.

-The Lions have gone 2-4 away from home.
-Lindenwood leads the OVC scoring 84.6 points per game while shooting 47.9%.
+The Lions are 2-4 on the road.
+Lindenwood leads the OVC with 17.6 assists.
+Clayton Jackson paces the Lions with 4.1.

-Missouri State averages 74.9 points per game, 3.3 more points than the 71.6 Lindenwood allows.
-Lindenwood averages 6.4 made 3-pointers per game this season, 0.9 fewer makes per game than Missouri State gives up.
+Missouri State makes 45.0% of its shots from the field this season, which is 4.6 percentage points higher than Lindenwood has allowed to its opponents (40.4%).
+Lindenwood averages 6.4 made 3-pointers per game this season, 0.9 fewer makes per game than Missouri State allows.

-TOP PERFORMERS: Palek is shooting 44.7% and averaging 18.4 points for the Bears.
-Kobi Williams is averaging 12.5 points.
+TOP PERFORMERS: Kobi Williams is shooting 31.7% from beyond the arc with 1.9 made 3-pointers per game for the Bears, while averaging 12.5 points.
+Palek is shooting 44.7% and averaging 18.4 points.

-Jadis Jones is averaging 15.9 points and 7.6 rebounds for the Lions.
-Anias Futrell is averaging 15.3 points, 5.3 rebounds and 1.8 steals over the past 10 games.
+Anias Futrell is shooting 42.2% from beyond the arc with 2.5 made 3-pointers per game for the Lions, while averaging 15.5 points, 5.1 rebounds and 1.6 steals.
+Jadis Jones is shooting 66.3% and averaging 15.9 points over the last 10 games.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.